dadevel/knowledge-graph/graph/notes/windows/group-eventlog-readers.md

 ---
-title: Event Log Readers
+title: Event Log Readers Group
 ---

-*Event Log Readers* / *Ereignisprotokollleser* are a [[notes/windows/high-value-group]] because they can search for clear text passwords in events like:
+*Event Log Readers* / *Ereignisprotokollleser* is one of the [[notes/windows/high-value-groups]] because they can search for clear text passwords in events like:

 - PowerShell Script Block logging, event id 4103
 - PowerShell module logging, event id 4104